Brexit - Commercial Contracts

 Critical clauses in existing or commercial contracts under negotiation which businesses must consider:

-Governing Law and Jurisdiction: Assess whether enforcement of an Irish judgment or an English/Scottish/Northern Irish judgment is expected to be more difficult and how this would impact your contract.
-Consider a choice of court or jurisdiction clause which designates an EU Member State post-Brexit, and also whether adding an arbitration clause, or other method of alternative dispute resolution, will be less likely to be open to challenge as a result of Brexit.
+Governing Law and Jurisdiction: Assess whether enforcement of an Irish judgment or an English/Scottish/Northern Irish judgment would be more difficult and how this would affect your contract.
+Consider a choice of court or jurisdiction clause that designates an EU Member State from the end of the transition period, or whether adding an arbitration clause, or other method of alternative dispute resolution, might be suitable for your contractual arrangement from the end of the transition period.

 - Currency fluctuation: Are the contract prices € or £?
 Are there any provisions for material currency fluctuations?
 Can the currency exchange rates be hedged?
 In long-term contracts, consider provision for renegotiation or review of pricing.

-- Does the contract rely upon any EU trade deals?
+- Trade deals: Does the contract rely upon any EU trade deals?
+Could or should UK trade deals brokered over recent years be considered for inclusion?